Akulg998/BlinkIt-Dashboard/README.md

 # BlinkIt-Dashboard
-This project explores the use of SQL for analyzing Blinkit's sales data, providing actionable insights into sales trends, outlet performance, and customer preferences.
-Key highlights include advanced queries for data-driven decision-making and optimizations to improve operational efficiency.
+This project leverages an interactive dashboard to analyze Blinkit's sales data, uncover trends, and optimize strategies.
+It provides insights into sales performance across outlets, locations, and product categories, empowering data-driven decisions.
-Authored by: Nikita Tripathi, Akul Garg, Bhavyanshu Jain, Bharti Gaur, and Muskan Chauhan.
+Created by: Nikita Tripathi, Akul Garg, and Bhavyanshu Jain.